cgmartin/spa-express-static-server/README.md

 * **AngularJS HTML5 mode**: Catch all non-file routes and forward to index.html.
 * **Security headers** using [Helmet](https://github.com/helmetjs/helmet) middleware.
-* **Correlation ID Cookies**: Creates unique session and "conversation" (browser lifetime) cookies.
+* **Correlation ID Cookies**: Creates unique request and "conversation" id cookies.
 Useful for tracking client API requests throughout a user's session lifetime.
 * **SPA Boot Configuration**: JSONP launcher that provides runtime configuration for the client.
 * **Graceful shutdown**: Listens for SIGTERM/SIGINT and unhandled exceptions, and waits for open connections to complete before exiting.
 * **JSON format access logs**: Great for log analysis and collectors such as Splunk, Fluentd, Graylog, Logstash, etc.